 YMS Value is a business valuations and advisory firm providing a broad range of business valuations and advisory services.

-For more information about the tax and accounting services we provide, visit our Home Page!
+For more information about the tax and accounting services we provide, including tax return preparation and tax relief, visit our Home Page!

 If you want our team to handle your tax matters for you, click here.

-If you need assistance with a valuation matter, reach out to Liron Sharon at YMS Value, LLC here.
+If you need assistance with a valuation matter, including 409A, reach out to Liron Sharon at YMS Value, LLC here.

 Massey and Company CPA is a boutique tax and accounting firm serving individuals and small businesses in Atlanta, Chicago and throughout the country.
 Our services include tax return preparation, tax planning for businesses and individuals, IRS tax problem resolution, IRS audits and small business accounting and bookkeeping.